Becheler/Becheler.github.io/my_collections/_quetzal-coaltl-tutorials/niche.md

 ---
 layout: main
-title: Quetzal Tutorials
+title: Linking environmental heterogeneity to species ecology.
 tagline: the C++ Coalescence Template Library
 description: Defining niche functions
 use_math: true
 ---

-# Defining niche functions in the simulation model

-## Introduction

-By *niche functions*, we mean any model quantity that is linked to environmental quantities.
+By *niche functions*, we mean here any quantity of an ecological model that is linked to environmental quantities.

 For example the following function is what we would call a niche function: the growth rate